bgrins/TinyColor/README.md

 ## JavaScript color parsing

 ### Permissive Input
-Any of the following inputs are recognized:
+Any of the following string inputs are recognized:

     red
     #fff